BossZe/neonwhite-hud/README.md

-# I DONT OWN THIS HUD AND WAS OWNED BY pyroman50 and tekunotri

-this is my version of neonwhite hud for change some fonts or smth make it better for me ig [crosshair is good fr me :trollface:]
+# neonwhite hud (BossZe edit)

+my version of neonwhite hud for fix some hud element and edit some stuff for using my own also this hud was been about cursed hud for some reason lmao

+# DISCLAIMER

+i didnt own this repo or many hud element in this fork its already owned by

+- pyroman50 (creator)
+- tekunotri (min mode modifier)